toddaustin07/Edge-ONVIF-Driver/README.md

 Value provided is the number of seconds to wait - after an active motion is received - to revert motion to inactive.

+### Video Stream Selection
+Use this setting to control which stream - main or sub - to use to view your camera.
+After changing this value you **must** Refresh the device for it to take effect.

 ### Event Subscription
 For future use to select ONVIF subscription type to accommodate various camera capabilities